 Costs are generally assumed to rise in line with inflation, but a composite rate is applied to take account of higher increases on contracts like waste collection where the growth in the number of households leads to a volume increase as well as an inflation increase.
 A relet of the waste contract in October 2023 is likely to lead to permanently higher contract costs.

-6.13 Inflation assumptions are summarised as follows.
+6.13 Inflation assumptions in the base case projections, before allowing for additional contingencies, are summarised as follows.

 Table 5: Inflation Assumptions